BNTechie/Statistical-tests/ABTesting/README.md

 A/B testing, also known as split testing, is a method of comparing two versions of a webpage, app, or other product to determine which one performs better.
 It involves creating two variants (A and B), with a single variation between them, and then testing them simultaneously to see which one yields better results.

+A/B testing has its roots in the early 20th century with the pioneering work of Sir Ronald A. Fisher in agricultural experiments.
+Over the decades, it has evolved and been adopted in various fields, from direct mail marketing in the mid-20th century to widespread digital marketing applications in the late 20th and early 21st centuries.
+Today, A/B testing is a critical tool used across numerous industries to make data-driven decisions and optimize user experiences.

+Although its recent application is most prevalent in digital marketing and technology sectors, A/B testing originated a long time ago and is deeply backed by mathematical principles.
+The core concepts of A/B testing remain the same—comparing two versions to determine which performs better—but the methods of implementation have varied and expanded significantly.
+Modern tools and platforms have made it easier to apply these principles in diverse and innovative ways, enhancing the ability of businesses to refine their strategies and offerings based on solid data.

 ## Importance of A/B Testing

 - **Data-Driven Decisions**: Allows making decisions based on data rather than guesswork.